Last updated 10 May 2022

 No interview should be concluded without giving the client proper opportunity to ask questions.

 It frequently happens that children come out of court without any idea, or with the wrong idea, of what has happened.
 It is important that the lawyer ensures the child understands what has taken place in court on that occasion, if and when the child must come back to court, any bail conditions and, where appropriate, the penalty and its implication.

 The Youth Advocacy Centre has child-friendly information sheets that explain court process and sentences, which may be accessed by lawyers.

 Details of the events in question should be obtained to the same extent as if the client were an adult.
 Particular care should be given to exploring the circumstances surrounding any admissions or statements made by the client to police, whether at a police station or elsewhere.

 The child should carefully check this record for accuracy.
 It is often useful to get particulars from a child about the nature of any prior matters on the record.
 Prior cautions and police-referred community conference agreements should not be referenced.

 One of the most common problems in obtaining bail for children is the lack of stable accommodation.
 While homelessness is not a reason for refusing bail, the courts are often reluctant to grant bail if the child has nowhere to live.
 In such circumstances, the lawyer should explore the possibilities of the child returning home or residing with a relative.
 If this is not possible, the option of obtaining independent or refuge accommodation should be explored.
-This may be done through the youth justice services of the Department of Justice and Attorney-General (DJAG) or directly by the lawyer.
+This may be done through the youth justice services of the Department of Child Safety, Youth and Women or directly by the lawyer.
 There is now a number of youth bail support programs funded by Youth Justice across the state as well as longstanding youth homelessness services.